Skip navigation

 You should bring proceedings to Court no more than 3 months after sending the claim letter.

-Preparing your Summons and Claim Summary
+3. Preparing a Summons and Claim Summary

 The Plaintiff must sign the summons and attend Court in person.
 If the claim is brought by a limited company, a company Director must sign the summons and attend Court on behalf of the company.